Skip to content

 ).save("iframes/bug.html")

-One easy way to fix this is to sort labels/groups argument by the same order you created your plot.
+Another way to fix this is to sort labels/groups argument by the same order you created your plot.
 In this previous case, this would mean to sort them by the species column.
+Before plotting, you do:

 Appendix